MazRadwan/PracticeMarch25/README.md

-# Practice assignment - Programming Concepts in JS
+# Programming Concepts in JS
 *March 25th, 2024*

 - Assigment 1 : Create user object from form inputs and display